 Unlike the many books that focus on Hitler after he took power in 1933, How Hitler Was Made: Germany and the Rise of the Perfect Nazi frames the Nazi leader's early years from 1918 to 1924 in the context of the fascinating and diabolical characters who encouraged, nurtured, and ultimately lost control of him.
 No other published work examines in detail the competing aspirations of the German left and right as a cause for Hitler's rise while tracking the critical development of Hitler's political peers as anti-Semites years before his more conspicuous arrival on the scene.
-Beginning in the trenches of the First World War and ending in Landsberg Prison, this page turning narrative reveals how Hitler ultimately arrived at his decision to use democracy to destroy it.
+Beginning in the trenches of the First World War and ending in Landsberg Prison, this page turning Hitler book reveals how the Nazi dictator ultimately arrived at his decision to use democracy to destroy it.

-"Cory Taylor brilliantly unmasks the chameleon-like evolution of Hitler's ideology and the politically opportunistic schemes that were at the core of its development." -- Paul S. Nussbaum, president and CEO, Los Angeles Museum of the Holocaust
+Cory Taylor brilliantly unmasks the chameleon-like evolution of Hitler's ideology and the politically opportunistic schemes that were at the core of its development.

-"Cory Taylor takes us on a fascinating journey into Germany's dark past, to a time with a chilling resonance to our own." -- Evan Thomas, author of Being Nixon
+Hitler's crimes were so vast and so hideous that we overlook the remarkable story of how he came to be.
+Cory Taylor takes us on a fascinating journey into Germany's dark past, to a time with a chilling resonance to our own.